thomaswp/thomaswp.github.io/content/_index.md

           text: Jigsaw lets students design a function before they write code to implement it, so they can focus on learning important programming design patterns.
           feature_icon: puzzle-piece
           features:
-            - Compose solutions out of common code "recipes".
+            - Compose solutions out of common code "patterns" like `filter`.
             - Visualize how code executes with different inputs.
             - Use your design to solve the problem with code.
           image: cta/jigsaw.png